-Children develop their knowledge of phonics and are able to link sounds to letters through a combination of the 'Jolly Phonics' and 'Letters and Sounds' schemes.
+Children develop their knowledge of phonics and are able to link sounds to letters.
+We follow the Twinkl phonics scheme, supplemented with resources from 'Jolly Phonics' and 'Letters and Sounds'.
 An environment which is rich in print helps to promote the awareness of the written word.
 A wide variety of opportunities to experiment and develop mark making and writing skills are promoted cross curricular and within the context of role-play as well as part of teacher-initiated activities.